DJ Equipment Rentals: Complete Guide to Choosing the Right Sound and Lighting Setup

 Venue TypeSound Coverage Strategy

-Small Indoor HallTwo main speakers with monitor speakers
+Small Indoor HallTwo main speakers with monitors

 Outdoor EventLine array systems with subwoofers